bcgsc/ntHash/README.md

-To build the Bloom filter test program (nttest) do:
+To build the test suite (nttest) do:
 ```
 $ make
 ```